RevoU-FSSE-2/week-9-muhammad-avicena/README.md

 <h1 align="center">Fancy to see you here <img src="https://raw.githubusercontent.com/muhammad-avicena/profile/master/wave.gif" width="30px" height="30px" /> </h1>

 hi, I'm Muhammad Avicena.
-In this repo, I build The Financial Tracker app, it's a web-app tool designed to help users manage and track their financial transactions and expenses.
+In this repo, I build simple API services TypeScript-based using Node-Express-MySQL with Cache from Redis.

 I am committed to staying up-to-date with industry trends and using the latest tools to develop innovative solutions that surpass expectations.
 Interested to have collaboration ?
 Find me on: